Wintermute0110/EmulationStation-Install/README.md

 $ make -j8
 ```

 The usual compilation errors...
-I solved them with this patch:
+I solved them with this patch.
+NOTE that on
+Ubuntu Focal Fossa this is not necessary.

 ```
 diff --git a/CMake/Packages/FindSDL2.cmake b/CMake/Packages/FindSDL2.cmake